gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

 Below is a module block referencing version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.

-To update to version `0.15.4`, you update the value to the right of `ref=` in the source attribute.
-Since the version number denotes that this update is backwards compatible, it should not require any other changes.
+To update to version `0.15.4`, change the value to the right of `ref=` in the `source` attribute.
+Since the version number indicates a backwards-compatible update, no additional changes should be required.

 ```hcl
 module "my_instance" {